 To apply for a waiver of Voluntary Term Life Insurance contributions, you must file a claim with MetLife between the 9th and 12th month after the date your disability began.
 Claims filed after the 12th month will not be considered.
-Call HR Services at 1-800-447-2000 to request a claim form.
+Contact HR Services to request a claim form.
+Click on the "Start a Chat" button on the top of this page.